michal-wrzosek/challenge-api/README.md

 #### GET /providers

-This endpoint let's you receive a list of Providers
+This endpoint let's you receive a list of Providers.
+This endpoint needs a valid token to be accessed (Read more: [Authentication](#authentication))

 ```
 GET /api/v1/providers